 UK GDPR means the Retained Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

 If we share your personal data with our group company(ies) or third parties located outside the United Kingdom, we take steps to ensure that appropriate safeguards are in place to guarantee the continued protection of your personal data, such as by entering into the international data transfer addendum to the European Commission’s Standard Contractual Clauses, adopted by the UK Government under section 119A of the Data Protection Act 2018..

-In relation to your data subject rights, these are the same as for the EU as listed above, except that references to the "GDPR" should be read as references to the "UK GDPR", and in case you wish to lodge a complaint with a supervisory authority, you should direct your complaint to the UK supervisory authority, the Information Commissioner’s Office.
+In relation to your data subject rights, paragraph 11(d) above applies, except that references to the "GDPR" will be read as references to the "UK GDPR", and in case wish to lodge a complaint with a supervisory authority, you may direct your complaint to the UK supervisory authority, the Information Commissioner’s Office.

-If you are based in California, the following provisions also apply:
+If you are based in California, the following provisions apply: